 How a Heresy Almost Won the Church

-We recite the Creed every Sunday at Mass, but very nearly we would not have known Christ as divine!
+We recite the Creed every Sunday at Mass, but we might not have known Christ as divine!
 In his second of three articles on the Nicene Creed, MICHAEL MAYER looks at how the Arian heresy almost won–and what that would have meant for Christianity.

 The early Christian Church was beset with heresies.
 In the 2nd century there was the Gnostic heresy.
 In the early 3rd century a grave error known as Arianism emerged.

 Arianism is named after a priest from Alexandria called Arius (c.256–336).
 Arius challenged the belief in the pre-existence in God of Jesus and claimed that Jesus was created by God.
 If he was right, then Jesus could not be divine.
 There’d be no Holy Trinity.

 The theology of the Trinity is a complicated concept, but simply put, we speak of Jesus as Son eternally begotten, based on the Gospel of John.

 – “In the beginning was the Word, and the Word was with God, and the Word was God” (1:1).

 – “And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only-begotten Son from the Father” (1:14).

 – Jesus said to them, “Truly, truly, I say to you, before Abraham was, I am” (8:58).